ArtCC/github-contributions-stream-deck-plugin/README.md

 1. Set up 5 adjacent buttons on your Stream Deck.
 2. Configure each button with the same settings, but assign each a unique button number (1-5).
 3. This will create a large, detailed view of your entire year's contributions spread across 5 buttons.

-You can install the plugin locally by downloading the code but if you want to help me in developing more software independently you can purchase the plugin officially from the Elgato Stream Deck market.

 ## Privacy and Security